Confluent Cloud for Apache Flink¶

 Kafka sources scaling is limited by number of partition in the topic.

-If there is some data skewed and one operator is a parallel of 1 then there is no need to scale.
+If there is some data skewed and one operator is set with a parallel of 1 then there is no need to scale.

 When the compute pool is exhausted, try to add more CFU or stop some running statements to free up resources.